 Well, if you have a profitable $12 million business, the likelihood of investors wanting to invest in your company is high, especially if you can show the growth trajectory it would take through infusion of capital.

 We would love to see you in this position where YOU – the entrepreneur – have the negotiating leverage.
 VCs are chasing you, rather than vice versa.
 You can choose to take money that is offered, as Aaron has done.
 You can also choose not to take money, as Sridhar Vembu has done.
-Sridhar’s company, Zoho, is well above $100 million now.
+Sridhar’s company, Zoho, is well above $200 million in 2014.

 Here are some more examples of entrepreneurs who have raised Series A later on in the game: